casangi/casadocs/docs/tasks/task_deconvolve.rst

    Task **deconvolve** returns a dictionary with the following values:

    - isit : The stop flag from the iterator.
-1 if one or more of the stopping criteria have been met, or 0 if an exception was encountered during the execution of deconvolve.
+True if one or more of the stopping criteria have been met, or False if an exception was encountered during the execution of deconvolve.

    - retrec : The summary of the execution, in the case that the `interactive parameter <interactive_>`_ is not a boolean type (eg interactive=0).
 More information about the similar return value for **tclean** can be found in the